7.0 PRIVACY OF INFORMATION POLICIES

 HFHN is committed to identifying the purpose for which personal information is collected at or before the time the information is collected and to documenting the purposes for which personal information is collected.
 HFHN generally collects necessary personal information in order to administer HFHN programs and services.
 It is expected that every employee and volunteer who has access to personal information will be familiar with the policy and will commit to protecting the privacy of personal information from all sources.
-HFHN may:

 a) Collect banking and credit card information to receive and process donations or for pre-authorized credit or debit transactions.
 In addition, HFHN may collect contact information to acknowledge donations and issue tax receipts.
 HFHN may also contact the supporter to inform them of and to request their support for our future endeavors because the supporter has demonstrated an interest in supporting HFHN’s mission, unless the supporter has indicated differently;

 b) Collect applicant information (such as names and ages of family members, current address, work history, income, assets, debt, credit history, housing requirements (i.e. accessibility), and condition and size of current dwelling to determine if a family qualifies for any HFHN programs or services, including services HFHN is delivering on behalf of a third party (i.e. Northumberland Renovates).
 The applicant information for the Homeownership and Home Repair programs assesses credit-worthiness, need, stability of relationships, steady income, willingness and ability to partner with HFHN.
-For the ReNew It program HFHN will also collect information on title registration for the property in need of repair;
+For the Home Repair programs HFHN will also collect information on title registration for the property in need of repair;

-c) Collect mortgage application information to grant mortgage funds or ReNew It loans, collect mortgage payments and property taxes, collect ReNew It payments, transfer ownership to the family, engage professional mortgage administration and confirm payment of current property insurance;
+c) Collect mortgage application information to grant mortgage funds, ReNew It loans, or Habitat Maintains grants, collect mortgage payments and property taxes, collect ReNew It payments, transfer ownership to the family, engage professional mortgage administration and confirm payment of current property insurance;

 d) Collect family and neighborhood statistics and testimonials to raise awareness of and increase potential fundraising, new family applicants, and gain relevant information related to HFHN’s activities;